Telemetra-Software/telemetra/README.md

   machine (node), and each actor may provide multiple services.

-- **Telemetra SDK**: A software development kit used to write Telemetra Actors and instrument applications with Telemetra capabilities.
+- **Telemetra SDK**: A software development kit used to write Telemetra Actors, Clients, and instrument applications with Telemetra capabilities.

 - **Telemetra Leader**: Manages the lifecycle of services and collects data from the Actors.
 For each service, the Leader provides: